-In November 2023, the European Commission adopted Commission Delegated Regulation (EU) 2024/1041 of 28 November 2023 amending Regulation (EU) 2022/869 of the European Parliament and of the Council as regards the Union list of projects of common interest and projects of mutual interest.
-Both of the NET4GAS projects, CGHI as a project of common interest and CEHC as a generic corridor, have been included in this EU list.
+In November 2023, the European Commission adopted the first Union list of projects of common interest and projects of mutual interest under Regulation (EU) 2022/869, which is expected to enter into force in early 2024.
+Both of the NET4GAS projects, CGHI as a project of common interest and CEHC as a generic corridor, have been included in the list.

-8 DESCRIPTION OF THE PROPOSED REFERENCE PRICE METHODOLOGY
+7 DESCRIPTION OF THE PROPOSED REFERENCE PRICE METHODOLOGY

-8.1 General pricing assumptions
+7.1 General pricing assumptions